Traditional Chicken Cacciatore Recipe from Maureen…is a wonderful thing.

 - Serve over fresh creamy polenta or with bread.
 Garnish with fresh parsley.

 It’s a wonderful and amazing dish.
 My husband and daughters are a fan.
 I had my only son, not partake in trying the recipe as I knew this going in he won’t but did say it smelt good.
 If I had cut away the skin and bones, minced all the veggies and removed the olives….he would probably tried, can’t fault him at all with his gag reflex disorder , he will try most things.
-However…he loved the polenta that I served with it and grabbed another protein when we all had prednisone dinner.
+However…he loved the polenta that I served with it and grabbed another protein when we all had tadalafil dinner.

 By and By…this will be a total repeat offender in my house.
 And It was quite simple and easy to make.
 You also might see future recipes down the line from Maureen.
 A big shout out to her as I owe this new recipe liking to her.